 Podcast of lecture on ancient gynaecology given at Reed College, Oregon, 2015.

 Short podcast on my BA study, May 2016.

 My history of medicine interests include my service from 1998-2003 as the co-editor of the journal Social History of Medicine (Oxford University Press), and membership of a variety of funding committees at the Wellcome Trust, including several years as Chair of the Research Resources in Medical History Committee and membership of the main History of Medicine Grants Panel and the Strategic and Enhancement Awards Committee.
 I have also served on the editorial board of Gesnerus.
-I was a judge for the Philip Leverhulme Prize in 2012 and 2015 and for the Marie Curie Alumni Association Awards in 2014.
+I was a judge for the Philip Leverhulme Prize in 2012, 2015 and 2018 as well as for the Marie Curie Alumni Association Awards in 2014.